Ktredway0128/token-crowdsale-dashboard/README.md

 Built by [Kyle Tredway Development](https://kyle-tredway-portfolio.netlify.app/) — professional Solidity smart contract packages for Web3 companies.

-A production-ready React frontend for interacting with a deployed ERC-20 token vesting contract.
+A production-ready React frontend for interacting with a deployed ERC-20 Merkle airdrop contract.

 > ⚠️ This dashboard is connected to the Sepolia test network for demonstration purposes only.
 > These contracts have not been professionally audited.
 A full security audit is strongly recommended before any mainnet deployment.

-This project demonstrates the full lifecycle of a token vesting management dashboard including:
+This project demonstrates the full lifecycle of a Merkle airdrop management dashboard including:

 - Wallet connection and network validation
-- Real-time vesting schedule data loaded from the blockchain
+- Real-time airdrop data loaded from the blockchain
+- Merkle proof verification handled automatically behind the scenes
 - Role-based admin controls
 - Transaction feedback with Etherscan verification

-The repository represents the frontend layer of an ERC-20 Token Vesting package, designed to work alongside the ERC-20 Token Launch Contract and ERC-20 Token Vesting Contract.
+The repository represents the frontend layer of an ERC-20 Merkle Airdrop package, designed to work alongside the ERC-20 Token Launch Contract and ERC-20 Token Vesting Contract as part of the full Dominate package.

 ## PROJECT GOALS

-The purpose of this project is to demonstrate how a modern token vesting dashboard should be designed for real-world use.
+The purpose of this project is to demonstrate how a modern Merkle airdrop dashboard should be designed for real-world use.

-The dashboard includes common features required by token vesting interfaces:
+The dashboard includes common features required by token airdrop interfaces:

-- Live vesting schedule data loaded from the blockchain
+- Live airdrop data loaded from the blockchain
+- Automatic Merkle proof lookup by connected wallet address
 - Wallet-based role detection
 - Protected admin functions
-- Beneficiary schedule visibility with real-time progress tracking
+- Live countdown timer showing exact time remaining to claim
 - User-friendly transaction status and error handling
 - Etherscan transaction verification